gear-foundation/gear-wiki/docs/examples/Gaming/racingcars.md

     msg::reply(GameReply::GameStarted, 0).expect("Error during reply");
 }
 ```

-Now it's possible to make a move with the command `GameAction::PlayerMove {strategy_action: StrategyAction}`
-This action saves the player's move and changes the game state, after which the move is passed to the bots and a message is sent to the bot's address to make the move.
+It's now possible to make a move with the command `GameAction::PlayerMove {strategy_action: StrategyAction}` This action saves the player's move and changes the game state, after which the move is passed to the bots and a message is sent to the bot's address to make the move.

 ```rust title="car-races/src/lib.rs"
 fn player_move(&mut self, strategy_move: StrategyAction) {